scaleoutsystems/fedn/README.md

 > you set the EXAMPLE variable to the example you are working on imported with base path from test/your_example or start all commands below by prepending ```EXAMPLE=mnist``` like ```$ EXAMPLE=data_center docker-compose up```

-### Standalone deployment
+### Pseudo-distributed deployment
-We provide templates for a minimal standalone Docker deployment, useful for local testing and development.
+We provide templates for a minimal standalone, pseudo-distributed Docker deployment, useful for local testing and development.

 1. To deploy the supporting services (Minio and MongoDB):